3ConstArt3/Lexarithmos/README.md

 ```

  1. `Search by key`: This option is denoted by the integer `0`.
-    * The user inputs a key and the program returns the phrases that have that same **key**.
+    * Input a key to retrieve all phrases associated with that key.
  2. `Search by phrase`: This option is denoted by the integer `1`.
-    * The user inputs a phrase and the program returns the phrases that lie within the same [] of the attribute "phrases".
+    * Input a phrase to find the phrases associated with the same key.
  4. `Insert a phrase`: This option is denoted by the integer `2`.
-    * The user inputs a phrase and the program inserts the related **information** to the dictionary.
+    * Input a phrase to convert it into its numeric form and insert it into the JSON dictionary.
  6. `Delete a phrase`: This option is denoted by the integer `3`.
-    * The user inputs a phrase and the program **checks** for its existence.
-If it exists it deletes it, otherwise it returns.
+    * Input a phrase to delete it from the dictionary if it exists.

 ### Example💭

-Now let's run through an example, in order for us to understand what the program actually does.
-Let's say that we want to insert the phrase "πληροφορική".
-The phrase, is converted to its numerical form 996, where its subdivisions are 9+9+6 = 24 and 2+4=6.
-So now the information which contains both the phrase, the key and its subdivisions, is going to be inserted in the dictionary.
-Obviously if there's not a key with value 996 already in the dictionary, then a new object is created with key = 996.:
+Let's say you want to insert the phrase `"πληροφορική"`.
+The program converts this phrase into its numerical form, `996`, and computes its subdivisions as `24`(9+9+6) and `6`(2+4).
+If 996 is not already in the dictionary, it creates a new entry:

 ```json
 "996": {